Normal approximation of Poisson functionals in Kolmogorov distance: Applications of Theorem

-with $k\in\N$ and $f\in L_s^1(\mu^k)$.
-Here, $\eta^k_{\neq}$ stands for the set of all $k$-tuples of distinct points of $\eta$.
+In case that $\mu$ has atoms, one has to take into account that distinct points of $\eta$ can have the same location.
 We denote $k$ as the order of the U-statistic $F$.
-From now on, we always assume that $F\in L^2(\P_\eta)$.
+From now on, we always assume that $F\in L^2(\P_\eta)$ and $\V F>0$.
 In \cite{ReitznerSchulte2011}, the chaos expansions of such Poisson functionals are investigated, and the bound \eqref{eqn:Peccatietal} is used to prove a central limit theorem with a rate of convergence for the Wasserstein distance.
 From there it is known that the kernels of the chaos expansion of a U-statistic $F$ are

 for $i=1,\hdots,k$ and $f_i=0$ for $i>k$.
 An application of the bound \eqref{eqn:Peccatietal} to such Poisson functionals yields (see Theorem 4.1 in \cite{ReitznerSchulte2011})

 where $R_{ij}$ and $\tilde{R}_i$ are given by